niazkhan0731/niazkhan0731/README.md

 👋 Hello there!
 Welcome to my GitHub repository!

 My name is Niaz Khan.
 Currently, I hold several certifications as an IT Support, Cloud Practitioner, and Project Management professional.
-Moreover, I am dedicated to learning how to code proficiently in both front-end and back-end development as I pursue my bachelor's degree in Computer Science.
+Moreover, I am dedicated to creating new projects proficiently in both front-end and back-end development as I pursue my bachelor's degree in Computer Science.
 I am also committed to implementing effective solutions using cutting-edge technology.
 I invite you to join me on this journey and witness my continuous growth as I constantly upskill and enhance my abilities.
 - 🔍 <b>Explore My Repositories:</b>
   Feel free to browse through my repositories to get a glimpse of my projects and the skills I've been developing.
 I'm constantly updating them with new and exciting projects, so make sure to check back often!<br><br>
 - 🌟 <b>Seeking a Dynamic Opportunity:</b>